or-dvir/DxAdapter2.0/dxrecyclerview/README.md

 # DxRecyclerView
-A module adding a custom `RecyclerView` with scroll and visibility listeners.
+A module containing a custom `RecyclerView`.

-# Usage
+Built-in Features:
+* Scroll listeners with given sensitivity.
+* Visibility listeners for first and last items.

+For a complete example please see the sample app.

-## import
+## Import
 //todo coming soon

 ## Your Layout